Corporate Social Responsibility (CSR): Definition, Benefits, Examples & Tips

 - Final words

-What is corporate social responsibility (CSR)
+Corporate social responsibility (CSR) Definition

 There are many definitions of CSR.
 Fundamentally, Corporate Social Responsibility is a code of conduct and action beyond what is required by laws, regulations, and trade rules.
 It is the continuing commitment of business to behave ethically and contribute to community welfare as well as environmental protection.